davidbettis/davidbettis.com/README.md

 # Development

-To develop locally: bundle exec middleman server
+To develop locally: make server

+To build site: make build

-To deploy: bundle exec middleman build
+To deploy: make deploy